 In early recovery, other dysfunctional beliefs emerge: My addictive behavior was completely destructive (I used because there were benefits, which at first might have been significant, but now are overshadowed by the costs).
 I have to completely avoid temptation (if I work by small steps in time I will build up strength to cope with temptation).

 The support group of choice for a pure CBT approach to addiction is SMART Recovery, but clients may still wish to attend 12-step meetings.
 Despite their overall emphasis on powerlessness 12-step meetings contain many elements compatible with a CBT perspective (e.g., paying attention to “stinkin’ thinkin’”) and remain an unparalleled opportunity for obtaining social support.

-When clients in comorbidity treatment feel confused about how to integrate self-empowerment and powerlessness, a pure CBT approach to treatment may be the solution.
+When clients treating psychiatric and addiction comorbidity feel confused about how to integrate self-empowerment and powerlessness, a pure CBT approach to treatment may be the solution.